zilverline/ns-api/README.md

 Goal
 ====
 I'd like to write a comprehensive, yet very thin implementation of the NS API.
-For now I have limited access therefor this gem is limited.

-If you have credentials that work with the prices-api calls, and are willing to share them with me so I can expand this gem.
-Please contact me.

-You can also send me an example response, so I can work from there.
-Although I would like to see it working for real as well.

-Pull requests are welcome.
+Currently this gem supports
+* fetching all stations
+* fetching disruptions
+* fetching prices (you need to have a contract with NS for this)

 Usage
 =====